January is the perfect time to add more small groups. Tell your members small groups are important because:

 1. Small groups move us out of self-centered isolation.
 It’s the classroom for learning how to get along in God’s family.
 It’s a lab for practicing unselfish, sympathetic love.
 You learn to care about others and share the experiences of others: “If one part of the body suffers, all the other parts suffer with it.
-Or if one part of our body is honored, all the other parts share its honor” (1 Cor.
-12:26 NCV).
-Only in regular contact with ordinary, imperfect believers can we learn real fellowship and experience the connection God intends for us to have (Eph.
-4:16, Rom.
-12:4–5, Col. 2:19, 1 Cor.
-12:25).
+Or if one part of our body is honored, all the other parts share its honor” (1 Corinthians 12:26 NCV).
+Only in regular contact with ordinary, imperfect believers can we learn real fellowship and experience the connection God intends for us to have (Ephesians 4:16, Romans 12:4–5, Colossians 2:19, 1 Corinthians 12:25).

-REAL fellowship is being as committed to each other as we are to Jesus Christ: “Jesus Christ laid down his life for us.
-And we ought to lay down our lives for our brothers” (1 John 3:16).
-This is the kind of sacrificial love God expects you to show other believers — loving them in the same way Jesus loves you.
+Real fellowship means being as committed to each other as we are to Jesus Christ: “Jesus Christ laid down his life for us.
+And we ought to lay down our lives for our brothers” (1 John 3:16b NIV).
+This is the kind of sacrificial love God expects us to show other believers — loving them in the same way Jesus loves us.

 2. Small groups help us develop spiritual muscle.
 You’ll never grow to maturity just by attending worship services and being a passive spectator.
 One of the main tools of spiritual growth is participation in a small group, where your spiritual muscles get a regular workout.
-The “As each part does its own special work, it helps the other parts grow, so that the whole body is healthy and growing and full of love” (Eph.
-4:16.)
+“As each part does its own special work, it helps the other parts grow, so that the whole body is healthy and growing and full of love” (Ephesians 4:16b NLT).

 3. Small groups confirm our identity as genuine believers.
 I can’t claim to be following Christ if I’m not committed to any specific group of disciples.
 Jesus said, “Your love for one another will prove to the world that you are my disciples” (John 13:35 NLT).
-When we come together in love as a small group from different backgrounds, ethnicities, and social status, it’s a witness to the world (Galatians 3:28, John 17:21).
+When we come together in love as a small group from different backgrounds, ethnicities, and social statuses, it’s a witness to the world (Galatians 3:28; John 17:21).
 You’re not the Body of Christ on your own.
 You need others to express that.
-Together, not separated, we are his Body (1 Cor.
-12:27).
+Together, not separated, we are his Body (1 Corinthians 12:27).

 4. Small groups are the best way to share our God-given mission in the world.
 When Jesus walked the earth, even he had a small group!
-Today the church is Christ’s Body on earth.
+Today the Church is Christ’s Body on earth.
 We’re not just to love each other; we’re to take that love together to the rest of the world.
 We’re his hands, his feet, his eyes, and his heart.
-He works through us in the world “He creates each of us to join him in the work he does, the good work he has gotten ready for us to do, work we had better be doing” (Eph 2:10 Msg).
+He works through us in the world.
+“He creates each of us by Christ Jesus to join him in the work he does, the good work he has gotten ready for us to do, work we had better be doing” (Ephesians 2:10 MSG).

 Related to this is the benefit that being connected to a small group provides the spiritual protection of godly leaders.
-God gives shepherd leaders such as me, the responsibility to guard, protect, defend, and care for the spiritual welfare of his flock (Acts 20:28–29; 1 Peter 5:1-4; Hebrews 13:7, 17.).
-“Their work is to watch over your souls, and they know they are accountable to God” (Heb 13:17 NLT).
+God gives shepherd leaders such as me the responsibility to guard, protect, defend, and care for the spiritual welfare of his flock (Acts 20:28–29; 1 Peter 5:1-4; Hebrews 13:7, 17.).
+“Their work is to watch over your souls, and they know they are accountable to God” (Hebrews 13:17b NLT).

-If you’re detached from the Body of believers, I’m not responsible for you.
-If you are unplugged from the life of the Body and isolated from the fellowship of God’s family, Satan knows you’ll be defenseless and powerless against his tactics.
+If you’re detached from the body of believers, I’m not responsible for you.
+If you are unplugged from the life of the Body of Christ and isolated from the fellowship of God’s family, Satan knows you’ll be defenseless and powerless against his tactics.